denisw160/AnsibleRepository/README.md

  	- Install Docker.
  - docker-compose
  	- Install docker-compose and run as container.
+  - docker-registry
+ 	- Deploy docker-registry on Port 5000.
+  - docker-cleanup
+ 	- Install container meltwater/docker-cleanup for cleanup old containers.
  - docker-maven
  	- Install a script to run maven as container.
+ - portainer
+ 	- Deploy Portainer on Port 9000.
+ - rancher
+ 	- Deploy Rancher on Port 9000.

 ## Variables